ronnie88597/Notes/llvm/Directory_Layout.md

 ###### vim/:

-​	vim syntax-highlighting for LLVM assembly files and TableGen description files.
+​	Vim syntax-highlighting for LLVM assembly files and TableGen description files.
 See the README for how to use them.